NPO ESCOT:value-creating non-profit organization

 * The ropes on the sides of the bar sweep the inner surface of the upwelling pipe to suppress biological adhesion.

-Characteristics and Effects:
+Features and Effects:

 ii.
 Seabed cultivation effect = Recirculation of nutrients deposited on the seabed